 Yes – children are welcome on our shore tours.
 Please note that you must purchase a ticket for every child as, even if they sit on a parent’s lap, they officially take up one space on the coach.

-Also, we have been consistently rated as “excellent” on Trip Advisor (as of May 2019 we had 1420 5 star reviews) and are proud to be ranked as the number 1 activity in Inverness.
+Also, we have been consistently rated as “excellent” on Trip Advisor (as of October 2019 we had 1690 5 star reviews) and are proud to be ranked as the number 1 tour company in Inverness (out of a staggering 94!).

-For those who are unsure about booking with a small company, please click on any of the following links for assurance that we are a member of the national tourism body; Visit Scotland and also of the Inverness Chamber of Commerce and local tourism body; Visit Inverness Loch Ness.
-WOW Scotland has also featured in a number of local and national publications including Wanderlust, Coast Magazine, The Houston Chronicle, The Boston Globe, The Vancouver Sun, Scotland Outdoors Magazine, Scottish Life magazine (Autumn 2013 p 49), German TV programme Euromaxx and the Inverness Courier (our logo has even featured in the Hollywood blockbuster Johnny English Reborn..and we are looking out for logo in a new Hollywood film soon – watch this space!).
+For those who are unsure about booking with a small company, please click on any of the following links for assurance that we are a member of the national tourism body; Visit Scotland and also of the Federation of Small Businesses and local tourism body; Visit Inverness Loch Ness.

 If your ship is unable to reach port we will refund the full cost of your tour.
 We know that this is highly unusual, but want to offer our customers the best experience and ensure that you have the confidence to book in advance.